zulfadz/the-plain/_posts/2022-05-23-creation-prediction.md

 Meanwhile creation depends on things within your control.

-Don't waste time predicting the future.
+So why waste time predicting the future?
 Create it.

 Footnote: